All Episodes

 What does it mean for the Republican Party?

-A couple of things may happen.
+John McLaughlin, a couple of things may happen.

-Um, which we which would be a great thing, but you can't say that Joe helped in any way because we ran out of tests when we needed them.
+Now, what if Omicron, for example, becomes the endemic, which would be a great thing, but you can't say that Joe helped in any way because we ran out of tests when we needed them.

 We ran out of monoclonal antibodies when we needed them.

-Um that would be one thing.
+That would be one thing.

-your thoughts on rovery white if they if they overturn it's going to be let the states decide so So, you know, you'll have states like New York and California where when a baby's born, if the kid can walk, they could still have an abortion.
+So, you know, you'll have states like New York and California where when a baby's born, if the kid can walk, they could still have an abortion.

-The bad part is I spent last week in Europe because I worked for Prime Minister Orban.
+The bad part is, I spent last week in Europe because I worked for Prime Minister Orban.

-I mean, what they're looking at, Joe Biden is is probably trying to do for Ukraine what he did for Afghanistan, which means surrender.
+I mean, what they're looking at, Joe Biden is probably trying to do for Ukraine what he did for Afghanistan, which means surrender.

-So the world is is not a safe place right now, and no matter how the Democrats try to change the subject, they're still saddled with Joe Biden.
+And no matter how the Democrats try to change the subject, they're still saddled with Joe Biden.

-The economy they said it's getting worse, 62 to 35, and now they're worried about national security crisis.
+And now they're worried about national security crisis.

 Well, it's fair game to shoot the police in New York and other places in the country.